chrisant996/clink/docs/clink.md

 There are three main ways of customizing Clink to your preferences:  the [Readline init file](#init-file) (the `.inputrc` file), the [Clink settings](#clink-settings) (the `clink set` command), and [Lua](#extending-clink-with-lua) scripts.

+## How Completion Works

+Clink can offer possible completions for the word at the cursor, and can insert them for you.
+Clink can complete file names, directories, environment variables, and commands.
+It also allows you to provide custom completion generators using Lua scripts that execute inside Clink (see [Extending Clink With Lua](#extending-clink-with-lua)).

+By default, pressing <kbd>Tab</kbd> performs completion the same way that bash does on Unix and Linux.
+When you press <kbd>Tab</kbd>, Clink finds matches for how to complete the word at the cursor.
+It automatically inserts the longest common prefix shared by the possible completions.
+If you press <kbd>Tab</kbd> again, it also lists the possible completions.

+If you install Clink with "Use enhanced defaults" or if you set [`clink.default_bindings`](#default_bindings) to use "windows" defaults, then pressing <kbd>Tab</kbd> cycles through the possible completions, replacing the word with the next possible completion each time.

+Pressing <kbd>Ctrl</kbd>-<kbd>Space</kbd> shows an interactive list of possible completions.
+You can use the arrow keys to choose which completion to insert, and you can type to filter the list.  <kbd>Enter</kbd> inserts the selected completion, or <kbd>Space</kbd> inserts the selected completion and makes sure a space follows it to allow typing a next argument.

+The first word of each command line is the command or program to execute, or a file to open.
+By default, Clink provides completions for the first word based on all executable programs on the system PATH, but not from the current directory.
+You can turn off executable completion by running `clink set exec.enable false`, or you can adjust its behavior by changing the various `exec.*` settings (see [Clink Settings](#clink-settings) for more information about them).

+See [Completion Commands](#completion-commands) and [Clink Commands](#clink-commands) for more available completion commands.

 ## Common Configuration

 The following sections describe some ways to begin customizing Clink to your taste.